nerdbeers/hubot-nerdbeers/README.md

 Improve It
 ===============
 Well, the bar isn't too high here.
 Feel free to help this script suck less by opening issues and sending pull requests.

+If you haven't already, be sure to checkout the **[Hubot scripting guide](https://github.com/github/hubot/blob/master/docs/scripting.md)** for tons of info about extending **[Hubot][hubot]**.